Fergal Keane: Career

+Early career

 On finishing school in 1979, Keane started his career as a journalist with the Limerick Leader.
 Subsequently, he worked for The Irish Press.
-Later, he moved into broadcast journalism with Raidió Teilifís Éireann (RTÉ).
+Later, he moved into broadcast journalism with Raidió Teilifís Éireann (RTÉ), where he worked in the Dublin and Belfast newsrooms from 1984 to 1989.

+BBC

 Keane joined the BBC in 1989 as Northern Ireland Correspondent, but in August 1990 he was appointed their Southern African Correspondent, having covered the region during the early 1980s.
 From 1990 to 1994 Keane's reports covered the township unrest in South Africa, the first multi-racial elections following the end of apartheid, and the genocide in Rwanda.
 In 1994, he was appointed Asia Correspondent based in Hong Kong and two years later, after the handover, he returned to be based in the BBC's World Affairs Unit in London.